Sustainability

 Energy Consumption

-Hansol Logistics is making its best efforts to reduce air pollutants emitted from energy (diesel) use at domestic logistics operation hubs by expanding the proportion of electric forklifts and rationalizing logistics operations.
+Hansol Logistics is making its best efforts to reduce air pollutants emitted from the use of energy (diesel) at domestic logistics hubs by increasing the proportion of electric forklifts and rationalizing logistics operations.

-Major Hubs: Janghang Center, Daejeon Center, Cheonan Center, Sintanjin Center, Busan New Port Center, Gunsan Branch, Sintanjin CY, Gunsan CY
+Major Hubs: Janghang Center, Daejeon Center, Cheonan Center, Shintanjin Center, Busan New Port Center, Gunsan Branch, Shintanjin CY, Gunsan CY

 Category 2023 Performance 2024 Performance 2025 Target 2025 Performance